-Prior to joining CFT in 2018, Nadine was senior research associate at MDRC, a social policy research firm where she directed the Center for Applied Behavioral Science and managed several national and local evaluations.
+Prior to joining CFT in 2018, Nadine was a senior research associate at MDRC, a national social policy research firm, where she directed the Center for Applied Behavioral Science and managed several national and local evaluations.
 She has published implementation research findings and spoken widely on topics related to behavioral economics, incentives and evidence-based policymaking.
 She is an expert in design thinking who has helped nonprofit leaders innovate by applying behavioral insights and leveraging new technologies.

-Nadine holds bachelor’s degrees in education and human biology from Brown University, and a J.D. with honors and master’s degrees in criminology and applied psychology from the University of Toronto.
-She also has a Ph.D.
-A.B.D. in sociology from New York University.
+Nadine is A.B.D. in sociology at New York University.
+She holds a J.D. with honors and master’s degrees in criminology and applied psychology from the University of Toronto.
+She holds bachelor’s degrees in education and human biology from Brown University.

 Favorite Aspect of CFT